-This website is your one-stop shop for up-to-date, Clay County data regarding COVID-19 cases and testing.
+The website linked above is your one-stop shop for up-to-date, Clay County data regarding COVID-19 cases and testing.
 It also includes our recovery dashboard, school gating criteria status updates and maps for the county, metro region and state.

 Please note: the counts in our reported data sets are preliminary and may be pending investigation.
 Preliminary counts may vary from day to day as investigation progresses and jurisdictions get updated as necessary.